 First and foremost, you will need to repot your orchid if you have a fungus gnat infestation.
 If fungus gnats are present, you already know that the potting media is decaying and decomposing.
 Otherwise, they wouldn’t be there, right?

 Use new orchid potting media when you repot your orchid.
 Try to select potting media that has components which are slow to decompose, like perlite, charcoal, or coconut husk fiber.
 This will help deter future fungus gnat problems.
 If you want to learn more about how to choose the right potting media, you can check out my resource on orchid potting media.

 In addition, before using your new potting media, inspect it carefully to make sure it doesn’t contain any pests.
-Unfortunately, this is possible.
+Unfortunately, a brand new bag of potting media can harbor pests.
 There have been cases where bags of orchid potting mix were found to be infested with eggs, larvae, and even adult pests.

 The enclosed, damp environment of the bags can encourage growth of bacteria, mold, and pests.
 If these bags are placed out in the sun at the local garden center for days on end, the warm temperatures only serve to hasten growth of unwanted pests and mold.